-Students who complete the Associate of Science Degree in Architectural Drafting and Technology at College of the Canyons and maintain a 2.50 GPA overall are automatically qualified to apply for admission to the BSBP Program.
-The student is still required to complete the BSBP Program Admission Application process, including all of the identified requirements, to be considered for admission consistent with every other qualified applicant.
+Students who earn the Associate of Science in Architectural Drafting and Technology degree from College of the Canyons and maintain a 2.50 GPA are pre-qualified to apply for admission to the BSBP Program.
+Existing COC student is still required to complete the BSBP Program Admission Application process, including all identified requirements, to be considered for admission consistent with other qualified applicants.